 That is a lot of work for a single front end developer.
 If you work alone, here is a suggestion.
-Leave the drafts or placeholders in place and hire a graphic designer to work on the release version graphics in parallel.
+Leave the drafts or placeholders in place and hire a graphic or UX/UI designer to work on the release version graphics in parallel.

 And tease your target audience with a little something to keep the pot boiling.